fish546-2018/grace-Cbairdi-transcriptome/README.md

   <img src="https://github.com/fish546-2018/grace-Cbairdi-transcriptome/blob/master/images/experimental-design/crabsintank.jpeg" width="250" />
   <img src="https://github.com/fish546-2018/grace-Cbairdi-transcriptome/blob/master/images/experimental-design/hemo-sample.jpeg" width="250" />
 </p>

+Upon receiving the hemolymph stored in RNAlater at -80˚C, I centrifuged the samples and saved the hemolymph pellet as well as the supernatant RNAlater.

+The pelleted hemolymph was processed using Qiagen RNeasy Micro Plus Kit to extract RNA.
+The extracted samples were run on the Roberts' Lab Qubit 3.0 using Qubit RNA High Sensitivity kit to quantify the RNA in each extracted sample.
+Additionally, the samples were run on the Bioanalyzer and NanoDop to confirm RNA purity.

+The samples were pooled such that each sample contributed equally to the pooled sample and given to the NWGC to be library prepped and sequenced.

 ## Goals
 This project aims to use bioinformatic tools to identify genes of SE Alaskan Tanner crabs (_Chionoecetes bairdi_) that are involved in immunity and temperature stress response in order to provide understanding of basic physiological mechanistic linkages of how climate change may impact the SE Tanner crab stocks.